noriakis/software/docs/stana/03-function.md

 ## `pathwayWithFactor`

-The KO abundances can be aggregated to KEGG PATHWAY abundance by `pathwayWithFactor`.
+The KO copy numbers can be aggregated to KEGG PATHWAY profiles by `pathwayWithFactor`.
 By default, the function uses the KO matrix from `NMF` slot. `mat` can be specified for the other matrices.